 While 130 people dying each day from opioid overdoses in the United States, the long-term effects of opioid use can also be especially damaging.
 This is why it is so important to seek out an opioid addiction treatment program if you or a loved one needs help.

-Not only does opioid addiction impact the end user and their family, but the CDC reports the economic burden of opioid abuse is $78.5 million.
+Not only does opioid addiction impact the end-user and their family, but the CDC reports the economic burden of opioid abuse is $78.5 million.